escabe/org.escabe.lidl/README.txt

 Requires Homey version 5.

-Only supports the Melinera Smart LED String Lights sold by Lidl.
+Mainly supports the Melinera Smart LED String Lights sold by Lidl.
+Smart Window or Door Sensor was added as well.
 Currently, no support is planned for other (Lidl) devices.

 Other Lidl devices may be supported (in the future) by the Tuya Zigbee App.